munierSalem/supaTrain/README.md

   check (length(source) between 1 and 64)
 );

-comment on table  public.activity_data is 'Per-activity file pointer + bookkeeping for GPX downloads (1:1 with activities).';
+comment on table public.activity_data is
+'Per-activity file pointer + bookkeeping for Strava stream downloads (1:1 with activities).';

-comment on column public.activity_data.gpx_path is 'Filesystem path or object-storage URL to the GPX file.';
+comment on column public.activity_data.stream_path is 'Filesystem path or object-storage URL to the Strava stream JSON file.';

-comment on column public.activity_data.checksum_sha256 is 'SHA-256 (hex) of GPX file contents; set by app when saving file.';
+comment on column public.activity_data.checksum_sha256 is 'SHA-256 (hex) of stream JSON file contents; set by app when saving file.';

--- Optional helpful index for frequent lookups create index if not exists activity_data_user_id_idx on public.activity_data (user_id);
+-- Helpful index for frequent lookups create index if not exists activity_data_user_id_idx on public.activity_data (user_id);

-create index if not exists activity_data_gpx_downloaded_at_idx on public.activity_data (gpx_downloaded_at desc);
+create index if not exists activity_data_stream_downloaded_at_idx on public.activity_data (stream_downloaded_at desc);

 -- Ensure data integrity: each row’s user_id must match the parent activity’s user_id create or replace function public.enforce_activity_user_match()